Jenna Watt is an award winning director and playwright.

 Jenna creates small to mid-scale multi-disciplinary theatre works that combine the practice of live art and more traditional theatrical forms, and is best known for creating works that explores sociopolitical issues.
 As a Director, Jenna predominantly directs new writing by young people, 'emerging' writers and established writers.
 Jenna has worked on a variety of projects including large scale productions, small scale touring productions and one off performances, directing professional actors, learning disabled adults and young people.

-Jenna has worked with companies including; The National Theatre of Scotland, Traverse Theatre, Magnetic North, Unlimited Theatre, Northern Stage, Made In China, The Macrobert Young Company, Scottish Youth Theatre, Scottish Drama Training Network, Buzzcut Glasgow, The Arches, Forest Fringe, Junction 25, Lung Ha Theatre Company, National Review of Live Art, The Basement, Edinburgh Science Festival and the Arnolfini.
+Jenna has worked with companies including; The National Theatre of Scotland, Traverse Theatre, Magnetic North, Royal Conservatoire of Scotland, Unlimited Theatre, Northern Stage, Made In China, The Macrobert Young Company, Scottish Youth Theatre, Scottish Drama Training Network, Buzzcut Glasgow, The Arches, Forest Fringe, Junction 25, Lung Ha Theatre Company, National Review of Live Art, The Basement, Edinburgh Science Festival and the Arnolfini.

 Jenna is also a member of the Single End Collective; an artist run space based in Barras Art and Design.